fallinginenigma/fallinginenigma.github.io/_posts/2021-03-02-How-I-built-this.markdown

 [Tufte CSS](https://edwardtufte.github.io/tufte-css/) [^2]

 [Henry](https://github.com/kaushikgopal/henry-jekyll) - A Jekyll Theme by Kaushik Gopal.
-Found the theme on reddit and his ideology and the implementation of features such as side notes and
+Found this theme on reddit and his ideology and the implementation of features such as side notes.

 I was really inspired by [Castel Gilles](https://castel.dev) and his blog.

-Since I wanted the blog to a light theme after Castel's Blog, after some searching I found Solarised theme over the internet [here](https://gist.github.com/nicolashery/5765395).
+Since I wanted the blog to a light and minimal theme after looking at Castel's Blog, after some searching I found Solarised theme over the internet [here](https://gist.github.com/nicolashery/5765395).

 A blog on why you should [Join The (solarized) Light Side!](http://www.stevenzc.com/2016/03/14/join-the-light-side.html)